-- CO1: Acquire knowledge in solid mechanics and properties of matter with its applications. - CO2: Acquire knowledge in thermal physics.
-[Application] - CO3: Familiarization on acoustics of building and generation and application of ultrasonic waves. - CO4: Analyze the dual nature of matter using Heisenberg's Uncertainty principle, Schrodinger's time independent and dependent wave equations.
-[Assessment] - CO5: Exposing the properties and applications of modern engineering materials.
+- CO1: Explain solid mechanics and properties of matter with its applications. - CO2: Illustrate the concept of thermal physics.
+[Application] - CO3: Summarize acoustics of building and generation and application of ultrasonic waves. - CO4: Analyze the dual nature of matter using Heisenberg's Uncertainty principle, Schrodinger's time independent and dependent wave equations.
+[Assessment] - CO5: Describe the properties and applications of modern engineering materials.
 [Familiarity & Application]